Privacy Policy

 8. Analytics

-We may use analytics providers to understand how visitors use the site, which pages are most useful, how users move through the platform, and where technical or content improvements are needed.
+We use privacy-focused analytics and first-party product metrics to understand how visitors use the site, which pages are most useful, how users move through the platform, and where technical or content improvements are needed.

 9. Payments and subscriptions

-If you purchase a subscription or other paid service, payment information is usually processed by a third-party payment provider rather than directly by us.
+If you purchase a subscription or other paid service, payment information is processed by Stripe rather than directly by us.
+Stripe may collect and process payment details, billing information, fraud prevention signals and transaction records needed to complete and manage the payment.

 We may receive limited payment-related information, such as: